borgmatic-collective/borgmatic/docs/how-to/extract-a-backup.md

 ```bash
 borgmatic config bootstrap --repository repo.borg --archive host-2023-01-02T04:06:07.080910 --destination /tmp
 ```

+See the output of `config bootstrap --help` for additional flags you may need for bootstrapping.

 <span class="minilink minilink-addedin">New in version 1.8.1</span> Set the
 `store_config_files` option to `false` to disable the automatic backup of